Event Tag - Client side

 Purchase

 The purchase event tracks the transaction of your customers.
-It is crucial for analyzing the overall performance of algorithm usage, builder, filter templates and more.
+It is crucial for analyzing the performance of A/B tests, builder, filter templates and more.

 PropertyValue / description